google/bms-toolkit/docs/user-guide.md

 ### Validate the environment

-After deployment, you can validate your environment using several scripts that are provided with the toolkit.
+After deployment, you can validate your environment using several scripts that are provided with the oracle-toolkit.

 #### Listing Oracle ASM devices